What is an Electronic Signature?

 Yes.
 Electronic signatures are generally considered valid in Brazil as long as the authenticity of the signature, the authenticity of the signer, and the integrity of the content in the record can be verified.
 In addition, contracts are considered valid regardless of the method used, except in cases where the law contains specific rules for a given document.

 HR Best Practices: Electronic signatures are generally considered valid in the employment context in Brazil.
-When using electronic signatures, ensure that appropriate safeguards are in place and that metadata (such as time stamps) is properly recorded.
+When using electronic signatures, ensure that appropriate safeguards are in place and that all parties have agreed to allow the document to be electronically signed.